 30 credits earned

 21 credits earned at Unity College

 3.00 minimum cumulative graduate level grade point average

 Professional Skills Core

 PROF 505 Strategic Management of Innovation

 PROF 510 Communication for Environmental Professionals

 PROF 515 Ethical Practice and Policy

 PROF 590 Capstone I

 PROF 690 Capstone II

 Climate Change Sustainability Core

 SBUS 515 Ecological Economics

 SUST 505 Thinking in Systems

 SUST 510 Climate Dynamics

 SUST 515 Leading Sustainable Change

 SUST 520 Community Planning for Resiliency

 Master of Professional Science: Marine Science

-Using a transdisciplinary process, this degree provides students with a deep understanding of marine science and ecology, and the implications of the global decline of marine biodiversity and the impact that this decline has on marine ecosystems.
-With an emphasis on synthesizing scientific literature, data analysis and interpretation, while developing leadership and management skills, coursework in this degree will prepare students for employment as marine project managers, marine scientists and conservation biologists in the government and private sector.

-Program Track Learning Outcomes
+The MPS in Marine Science program provides students with a deep understanding of marine science, ecology, and the types of impacts oceans, and associated ecosystems, are experiencing.
+Stresses on marine ecosystems have created massive losses in marine biodiversity.
+By pairing leadership skills with scientific innovation, graduates of the program will have the ability to understand, implement, and improve best practices by reviewing primary literature, analyzing scientific data and applying conservation strategies.
+Employment opportunities span the breadth of academic research, natural resource management, conservation, and education.

 Graduates of the Master of Professional Science with a focus in Marine Science will be able to:

 - 1. Explain the underlying ecological principles and functioning of marine ecosystems.

-- 2. Create local, regional, and global solutions to environmental problems facing marine predators and their habitats.
+- 2. Evaluate and propose solutions to environmental problems facing marine organisms and their habitats.

-- 3. Analyze the success and failures of sustainable resource management strategies by reviewing federal and state laws and case studies.
+- 3. Analyze the approaches and potential outcomes of sustainable marine resource management strategies.

-- 4. Demonstrate an understanding of common statistical procedures used in marine science data management and analysis.
+- 4. Manage scientific data and apply common statistical procedures used in marine science data analysis.

-- 5. Demonstrate the ability to interpret quantitative results from scientific literature and other sources, and clearly communicate these results to others.
+- 5. Interpret and critically evaluate studies from the scientific literature, and other sources, and clearly communicate findings to others.

 Degree requirements: